 What is a street party?

 A street party is a type of event which is organised for residents living on a particular street or a number of streets (usually taking place in the summertime).
-Typically, there are road closures so that residents can congregate on the street in celebration of an event, such as VE day or the Queen’s Jubilee.
+Typically, there are road closures so that residents can congregate on the street in celebration of an event, such as VE day or the King's Coronation.
 Often, the street will be decorated and activities will take place, bringing everyone together.

 Top tips for organising a street party